code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-19-apache-kafka-download-installation.md

     <img src="{{ site.url }}/assets/images/logos/apache-zookeeper-logo.jpg" alt="apache zookeeper logo">
 </figure>

-Head over to the [Apache ZooKeeper download](https://zookeeper.apache.org/releases.html) page and and click on the download link in the <var>Download</var> section.
+Head over to the [Apache ZooKeeper download](https://zookeeper.apache.org/releases.html){:target="_blank"} page and and click on the download link in the <var>Download</var> section.
 This will redirect to a mirror site, click on the suggested mirror link and from the <var>index</var> select the <var>stable</var> directory as shown below.
 Download the gzipped TAR file.

-At the moment of writing this tutorial the latest stable release was [zookeeper-3.4.9](http://www-us.apache.org/dist/zookeeper/stable/).
+At the moment of writing this tutorial, the latest stable release was [zookeeper-3.4.9](http://www-us.apache.org/dist/zookeeper/stable/){:target="_blank"}.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-kafka/apache-zookeeper-stable-releases.png" alt="apache zookeeper stable releases">